callionica/hue/README.md

 The names contain the last 6 digits of the Bridge ID.

 This resolves to a host name of "philips-hue".
-How does it resolve on a network with multiple bridges?
+Host names use the name of the bridge set by the user (but only sometimes?!?!)

 ## Starting